zocker-160/ifm/doc/intro.rst

 you move in to reach other rooms, and IFM calculates the position of each room in relation to the others.
 A map can consist of several independent sections, allowing you to divide up the map however you like.
-See :ref:`making-maps` for an example of how to make a map.
+See :ref:`making-maps` for details of how to make a map.

 The IFM task commands, if used, allow you to specify the order in which game-solving tasks must be done.
 The IFM program can then calculate and print a high-level "walkthrough" of the game.
-See :ref:`solving` for examples of how to do this.
+See :ref:`solving` for details of how to do this.

+A more involved example of IFM in use throughout a complete game as it's being played is given in :ref:`example`.

 Several output formats are available, including PostScript, Fig and ASCII text---these are described in :ref:`usage`.
 Some of the output formats have